Bakon/template-react-webpack/README.md

 [Webpack](https://webpack.js.org/)<br>
 Webpack is used to bundle our project and to setup a local development server.<br>
 [Babel](https://babeljs.io/)<br>
-This will transpile our code to parseable code for browsers.<br>
+Babel is used to transpile our code to "browser-readable-code".<br>

 ## Available Scripts